virtualritz/nsi-docs/docs/c-api.rst

 straight file include, commonly known as an archive, with that of procedural include which is traditionally a compiled executable.
-Both are really the same idea expressed in a different language (note that for delayed procedural evaluation one should use the node).
+Both are really the same idea expressed in a different language (note that for delayed procedural evaluation one should use the :ref:`procedural node<node:procedural>`).

 The |nsi| adds a third option which sits in-between—Lua scripts ().
 They are much more powerful than a simple included file yet they are also